tinloof/sanity-kit/packages/sanity-studio/README.md

 The package provides utilities for dynamically importing Sanity schemas using Vite's `import.meta.glob()` functionality.
 These utilities help organize and load schemas from different directories in your project.

+**⚠️ Compatibility Notice:** These utilities only work in standalone Sanity Studio projects.
+They are **not compatible** with embedded setups (e.g., Sanity Studio embedded in Next.js apps) as they depend on Vite's build system and `import.meta.glob()` functionality.
+If you're using Sanity Studio in an embedded setup, you'll need to import your schemas manually.

 ### `importAllSchemas`

 Imports all schemas from all schema directories (`/src/schemas/**/*.ts`).